 - Romantic vibes

-Why it’s awesome: One of the most popular tourist attractions in Singapore, Gardens by the Bay is a picturesque nature park with various gardens and features to enjoy.
+Why it’s awesome: One of the most popular attractions for tourists, locals, and backpackers exploring Singapore alike, Gardens by the Bay is a picturesque nature park with various gardens and features to enjoy.
 Each individual garden and conservatory has its own appearance and ambience, and the site is a wonderfully romantic place to enjoy with your sweetheart.
 As well as being able to see a wide range of different plants and flowers the gardens offer different ways to relax and a number of leisure options.
 Helping to cement Singapore’s reputation as a Garden City, the Gardens by the Bay are one of the country’s must-see attractions.

 What to do there: Lap up the views of the spectacular Singapore skyline from the Bay East Garden, designed like tropical leaves with various botanic and water-inspired themes.
 Take a scenic walk alongside the waterfront in the Bay Central Garden and take kids to the specially designed Children’s Garden, complete with an adventure trail with hanging bridges, swings, trampolines, and more ways for young visitors to let off steam.
 Explore Singapore’s main ethnic groups in the Heritage Gardens, with gardens dedicated to the Malay, Indian, and Chinese groups, and see the significance of plants in Singapore’s history in the Colonial Garden.
 You’ll find even more to appreciate in the Flower Dome (the world’s biggest glasshouse without columns) and the Cloud Forest, which even features a tropical-like waterfall.
 Don’t miss the stunning and futuristic Supertree Grove, and try to see the gorgeous trees lit up in the evenings too.